Logo

 GitHub repository associated to the present course website: https://github.com/EnricoToffalini/Basics-R

-Many thanks and love to Filippo Gambarota for sharing his expertise in using GitHub, Quarto, and creating GitHub Pages websites.
+Thousands of thanks to Filippo Gambarota for sharing his expertise in using GitHub and Quarto.